 Tokyo is one of the places in the world that most people want to and should try to experience at least once in their lifetime.
 We stayed in Tokyo for 5 nights during our travels around Asia and it still wasn’t enough.
 Here is how we spent 5 days in Tokyo.
 Whilst in Japan, we recommend you do at least a 2 day Osaka Itinerary and then head over to Kyoto for 3 days.

-So we had flown from Shanghai to Narita International Airport in Tokyo, arriving in Japan at around 4pm.
+So, after making sure we packed for Japan appropriately, we had flown from Shanghai to Narita International Airport in Tokyo, arriving in Japan at around 4pm.
 We headed through the arrivals and found the taxi rank that was incredibly quiet.
 After just over an hour in the taxi and £80 later (!!!!) we were dropped off down a little alleyway that appeared to lead to nowhere.
 Our taxi driver assured us our hotel was there and in fairness it was tucked behind a line of vending machines.

 Creative Tip: Don’t use taxi’s whilst in Tokyo!